fusionlanguage/fut/doc/reference.md

   from the specified position until the end of the string.
 * `str.Replace(old, new)` returns the contents of `str` with all occurrences of `old` substituted with `new`.
+* `Convert.ToBase64String(byteArray, offset, length)` encodes the specified array part as a Base64 string.
 * `Encoding.UTF8.GetByteCount(str)` calculates the number of bytes needed for UTF-8 encoding of the string.
 * `Encoding.UTF8.GetBytes(str, byteArray, byteArrayIndex)` writes UTF-8